ELeeAstro/mini_chem/README.md

 ### mini_chem_VMR

-1. VMR - initial VMR of each species (in the species order of the _sp file)
+1. VMR - initial VMR of each species (in the species order of the _sp file).

 ## Directories

-### src_mini_chem_seulex

-The standalone seulex version of mini_chem, reccomended for most applications.

-### src_mini_chem_mp

-Experimental

 ### src_mini_chem_dvode

-Contains a standalone version using the dvode ODE solver (alternative)
+The standalone dvode version of mini_chem, recommended for most applications.

 ### src_mini_chem_dlsode

-Contains a standalone version using the dlsode ODE solver (alternative)
+Contains a standalone version using the dlsode ODE solver (alternative).

 ### src_mini_chem_dlsodes

-Contains a standalone version using the dlsodes ODE solver (alternative)
+Contains a standalone version using the dlsodes ODE solver (alternative).

+### src_mini_chem_seulex

+Contains a standalone version using the seulex ODE solver (alternative).

+### src_mini_chem_radau5

+Contains a standalone version using the radau5 ODE solver (experimental).

+### src_mini_chem_rodas

+Contains a standalone version using the rodas ODE solver (experimental).

+### src_mini_chem_ros4

+Contains a standalone version using the ros4 ODE solver (experimental).

+### src_mini_chem_limex

+Contains a standalone version using the limex ODE solver (experimental).

+### outputs_*

+Contains the outputs and plotting scripts for the 0D test code.

 ### chem_data

-Mini-chem formatted data files for each network _sp contains the species data, _data contains the reaction network, 1x, 10x directories etc- contains the netrate tables in mini-chem format for that metallicity and C/O ratio
+Mini-chem formatted data files for each network _sp contains the species data, _data contains the reaction network, 1x, 10x directories etc- contains the netrate tables in mini-chem format for that metallicity and C/O ratio.

 ### jacobian_conversion

-A workspace for converting the Jacobian from VULCAN to a FORTRAN format - typically is required to be done manually.
-Feel free to e-mail if new Jacobians are required
+A workspace for converting the Jacobian from VULCAN python to the fortran format - typically is required to be done manually.
+Feel free to e-mail if new Jacobians are required.

 ### netrate_contour_plots

-Contains python code to produce contour plots of the net forward reaction rate tables
+Contains python code to produce contour plots of the net forward reaction rate tables.

 ### netrate_originals

-Original VULCAN formatted data for each kinetic network net reaction tables for different metallicity and C/O ratio - typically reformatted using the provided python script
+Original VULCAN formatted data for each kinetic network net reaction tables for different metallicity and C/O ratio - typically reformatted using the provided python script.

-### outputs, outputs_mp, outputs_dvode etc

-Where the output from running the code is produced and some python plotting routines.

 ### vulcan_benchmark_data